-The results show that, despite the successive retries, expanding ring still reduces message overhead significantly compared with regular flooding with a fixed TTL.
-The savings are obtained across all query and replication distributions.
 The improvements are also more pronounced for Random and Gnutella graphs than for the PLRG graph, partly because the very high degree nodes in PLRG graph reduce the opportunity for incremental retries in expanding ring.

 Expanding ring achieves the savings at the expense of slight increase in the delays to find the object.
-As we can see, for Random, PLRG and Gnutella, the average # of hops only increases from 2 to 4 in flooding to 3 to 6 in expanding ring, which we believe is tolerable for users.
+As we can see, for Random, PLRG and Gnutella, the average number of hops only increases from 2 to 4 in flooding to 3 to 6 in expanding ring, which we believe is tolerable for users.